 - Trustees generally do not have to prepare an accounting or plan of distribution when the first spouse dies, since the assets will remain with the surviving spouse.
 Typically, the surviving spouse is also the successor trustee.

-- For trustees of joint living trusts where a distribution is to be made to someone other than the surviving spouse, the trustee may want to consider preparing an accounting.
+- For trusts where a distribution is to be made to someone other than the surviving spouse, the trustee may want to consider preparing an accounting.

 - The trustee should still consider obtaining appraisals of the trust assets after the death of the first spouse.